open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 * You need to install the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command in your environment.
 * You need to install [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) in your environment.

-### Setup an EKS cluster
+### Setup an Amazon Elastic Kubernetes Service (EKS) cluster

 For this recipe we require a EKS cluster to be available.
 You can either use an existing EKS cluster or create one using the following template [file](ec2-eks-metrics-go-adot-ampamg/cluster_config.yaml).

-This template will create a new cluster with [AWS fargate](https://aws.amazon.com/fargate/) enabled.
+This template will create a new cluster with [AWS Fargate](https://aws.amazon.com/fargate/) enabled.

-Edit the template file and set your region to one of the available regions for Amazon Managed Prometheus service:
+Edit the template file and set your region to one of the available regions for Amazon Managed Service for Prometheus:

 * us-east-1
 * us-east-2